 08 Mar Planning for a big trip abroad?
 Use this checklist to help avoid a travel disaster

 B and I are writing this article while preparing for a 21-day adventure to New Zealand.
 Planning for an extended trip abroad doesn’t need to stress you out, especially if you are mindful of some key to-do items.
 And start early because passports and doctor appointments can take weeks!
-We tend to learn the hard way, so many of these “tips” evolved from “oh crap” moments of stress.
-We hope to help you avoid making that by sharing our checklist.
+We tend to learn the hard way, so many of these tips evolved from “Oh crap!” moments of stress.
+We hope to help you avoid disaster by sharing our checklist.